Hours Vary Check website for details.

 The Wright B Flyer was the first plane commercially built.
-They were not the modern planes were are use to today.
+It is not the modern planes we are used to today.
 At the time though the 2 seater was a step up from the model A. Within a few years the industry moved on from the simplistic design of the Wrights.
 More streamlined, faster, and more powerful planes took over and the wrights could not catch up.
 Within that few years however the plane made many firsts, such as the first aerial bomb drop, the first to deliver freight, and the first military aircraft.
 One of the original Model B’s is even on display at The National Museum of the United States Air Force.

 The Wright B Flyer museum’s plane is not original.
 It is a look alike made from modern material.
 The look is authentic even if the material is not.
 The modern plane is made from new materials because it needs to be flight worthy.
 The museum uses the plane for special events and flights for its members.
-The plane is not just another one of the many many planes on display in Dayton, but a living part of the community.
+It is not just another one of the many, many, planes on display in Dayton, but a living part of the community.
 During Dayton Heritage day at Carillon History Park, or many other historical events, the plane has been known to make a flyover.
 In flight the plane is just as impressive as it is on the ground.